-One study of 150 elderly people found that eating 14 grams of goji berries per day prevented decline in eye health due to aging.
-This study, along with a second similar study, have shown that eating wolfberries can raise blood zeaxanthin levels (23, 24).
+One study of 150 older adults found that eating 14 grams of a proprietary milk-based formulation of goji berry each day reduced age-related decline in eye health.
+This study, along with a second similar study, suggested that eating goji berries could raise blood zeaxanthin levels (

 Like many other berries, goji berries contain antioxidant polyphenols.
-One study found that eating goji berries for 30 days increased blood antioxidant levels of healthy, older Chinese people (25).
+One study found that drinking goji berry juice for 30 days increased blood antioxidant levels of healthy older Chinese adults (

-Another study found that drinking goji berry juice for two weeks increased metabolism and reduced waist size in overweight people (26).
+Another study found that drinking goji berry juice for 2 weeks increased metabolism and reduced waist size in people with overweight (

-Summary: Goji berries are particularly rich in nutrients that contribute to eye health.
-They also contain important antioxidants.
+Goji berries are particularly rich in nutrients that contribute to eye health.
+They also contain

 Strawberries are one of the most commonly consumed berries in the world and also one of the best sources of vitamin C.